 Drive: Aix-en-Provence to Valensole to Moustiers-Sainte-Marie (1 hour 35 minutes)

-You’re going to love Day 4 on this South of France itinerary!
+You’re going to love Day 4 of this Provence road trip itinerary!

 Aix-en-Provence: Photo Shoot

 If you like photography, start your day with an early morning photoshoot in Aix-en-Provence.
-The streets were empty at 6 am except for the city cleaners hard at work cleaning up after the previous night’s festivities and the early market vendors setting up their stalls.
+The streets are empty at 6 am except for the early market vendors setting up their stalls.

 Aix-en-Provence is known as the City of a Thousand Fountains and in the early morning stillness, the sound of running water was the most peaceful way to begin the day.